makewebau/wordpress-test-environment/readme.md

 DATABASE_HOST=127.0.0.1
 ```

-3) Add the following line to the `setUp()` method of your test case class or to your tests bootstrap file to boot the wordpress environment
+3) Add the following lines to the `setUp()` method of your test case class or to your tests bootstrap file to boot the wordpress environment, being sure to pass in the path to the directory of your .env file to the `withEnvPath()` method.
 ```
 (new MakeWeb\WordpressTestEnvironment\WordpressTestEnvironment)
     ->withEnvPath(__DIR__.'/..')